sonofeft/ODSCharts/README.rst

 ODSCharts For Microsoft Excel, LibreOffice And OpenOffice
 =========================================================

-ODSCharts creates Opendocument spreadsheets `(*.ods files)` with scatter charts that either Microsoft Excel, LibreOffice or OpenOffice can open and manipulate.
+ODSCharts creates Opendocument spreadsheets `(*.ods files)` with scatter charts that Microsoft Excel, LibreOffice or OpenOffice can open and manipulate.